View Information About HSR Ratings

 This classic riveted truss bridge has been maintained in good condition.

-The history of this bridge is somewhat unclear.
-Possible construction date of 1920 is described below.
+At one time, it was thought this bridge was built in 1920.
 However, the bridge's bottom chord and top chord has a USS (United States Steel) logo brand on it.
 USS did not use its own company label until ca. 1952-1953, and prior to that time instead used the former mill names of the constituent companies and mills that combined to form USS.
-Its possible the chords were replaced or repaired, however if this is the case, repairs were done carefully and in-kind so as to not show any clear evidence of alteration.
-It may be more likely that the 1920 bridge was replaced by this bridge as a late example of a riveted through truss.

 Information and Findings From DHPA Historic Bridge Survey